iexcloud/docs/source/migrating-and-importing-data/loading-data-from-a-file.md

         )>cars
     ```

-4. In the Create a Dataset page's **Choose Source Type** menu, **File** is selected by default.
+1. In the Create a Dataset page's **Choose Source Type** menu, **File** is selected by default.
 Keep that setting for uploading your file.

     Upload your CSV file you by either dragging it into the file upload area or by clicking **Choose file** to browse to it and select it.
-The file uploads and the **[Edit schema** interface appears.
+The file uploads and the **Edit schema** interface appears.

     ![](./loading-data-from-a-file/cars-schema.png)

     The product ingested your file and made a best effort to name your dataset (see *Dataset ID*) and specify your properties (see the *Properties* table) and your data's Unique Index, composed of primary, secondary, and date indexes.

-    ```{important}
-    The *Dataset ID* cannot be changed once you've submitted your dataset.
+    > **Note:** The *Dataset ID* cannot be changed once you've submitted your dataset.
 Make sure to specify the ID you want in this step.
-    ```

     Below the *Properties* table there's more.